 Chlorophyll a concentration, a proxy for phytoplankton biomass, was high the week before the start of the survey (>2 µg L-1) and decreased later on (Fig. 1B).
 The lowest values were observed during neap tides (week 1, 3 and 4), and increased during spring tide (week 3).
-A positive correlation between chlorophyll a concentrations and tidal cycle was observed during the survey (R = 0.58, p < 0.001), with high values increasing during flood tide.
-Percent saturation of oxygen, which is the amount of oxygen dissolved in the water sample compared to the maximum amount that could be present at the same temperature, showed a similar pattern than chlorophyll a concentrations, with the highest saturation observed before the start of the survey (> 90%), which decreased later on during neap tides (Fig. 1B).
+A positive correlation between chlorophyll a concentrations and tidal cycle was observed during the survey (R = 0.58, p < 0.001), with values increasing during flood tide.
+Percent saturation of oxygen, which is the amount of oxygen dissolved in the water sample compared to the maximum amount that could be present at the same temperature, showed a similar pattern as chlorophyll a concentrations, with the highest saturation observed before the start of the survey (> 90%), and reduced saturation during neap tides (Fig. 1B).